 Travel to Canada, Mexico, and adjacent islands (except Cuba)

 F-1/J-1 students are permitted to re-enter the US after a single visit of no more than 30 days to a contiguous territory (Canada, Mexico, and adjacent islands) without having to obtain a new visa prior to re-entry.
 This rule, known as Automatic Re-validation of Visa, even applies to F-1/J-1 students with an expired visa.

 - Citizens from certain countries (Iran, Syria, Sudan, and Cuba) are not eligible for the automatic re-validation of visa benefit.
 Check with US Customs and Border Protection to find recent information on which countries are excluded.

 - Students who choose to apply for a new visa while in a contiguous territory will not be eligible for automatic re-validation of visa benefit.
 Students will have to wait until a visa is granted in order to re-enter the US.
 If the visa is denied, the student must return to their home country directly from the contiguous territory.

 - Students whose visit goes beyond 30 days.

 - Students who travel outside of the contiguous territories (for example, they visit their home country from Mexico, return directly to Mexico, and then try to re-enter the US) will not be allowed to re-enter the US on automatic visa revalidation.

 - Graduate students who are citizens of the People’s Republic of China with student visas who currently or previously received funding from, are employed by, study at or conduct research for organizations supporting the military-civil fusion strategy.

-FINAL NOTE: Students should provide copies of any new passport, visa, or I-94 record to CGE after re-entry to the US.
+FINAL NOTE: Students should provide copies of any new passport, visa, or I-94 record to ISSS after re-entry to the US.